mohangk/chatyuk/README.md

 ## Features

 1. Has basic emoticon support

-## Todo

-1. Add ability to send
-  - emoticons (done)
-  - images (done)
+2. Detects urls and embeds
-  - gifs (done)
+  - images and gifs
   - youtube videos
   - vidio videos
+  into chat window.

+## Todo

 1. Add in page mode (a-la twitch or cliponyu)
+1. Remove jQuery dependence in comms.js
 1. Remove hardcoded domain names from both client and server configurations
 1. Add sample on how to embed chatyuk on existing page
 1. Refactor current stylesheets - either move everything to React components or leave in stylesheet or halhway house ?